Arabian-vACC/library/docs/pilots/doha-hamad/departures.md

 !!!
 Note
     The departures listed above are runway-specific and cannot be used on any runway other than those published.
 As a result, your clearance will not specify a designated runway.
 Pilots must cross-check their charts to determine their assigned departure runway.
 For example, if parked on Apron 6 and assigned Runway 34R, expect a long taxi.

+!!! note
+    TULUB and LUBET departures should expect to be assigned RWY 34L/16R as standard, however this may be changed due to operational requirements

+!!! warning
+    With effect 07 NOV 2025 1600z, RWY 34R/16L will operate with reduced length.
+The standard departure point for 34R will be A2.
+Aircraft not able to accept A2 must make the delivery controller aware of this immediately, as it may necessitate a change to the flight plan.
+Where this occurs, pilots can expect radar vectored departure procedures from RWY 34L/16R.

 ## Getting your clearance
 Departing aircraft shall contact Hamad Clearance Delivery **10 minutes prior to their estimated off block time (EOBT)** and pass the following information: